-Thousands of people sell their unwanted items on eBay every single day, some do it to make a bit of extra cash whilst clearing out their homes, others make a full wage from it.
+Thousands of people sell their unwanted items on eBay every single day, some do it to make a bit of extra cash whilst clearing out their homes, some want to create a business, others make a full wage from it.
 Whatever your reason for taking to the online selling platform, chances are you want your items to sell fast.

 Have you ever looked at a listing that’s coming to an end and thought “that will never sell?”, well, you’re not alone.
 Which is why we’ve pulled together this guide on how to revive your listings to give your items the best chance of selling.

 1) Identify The Problem

 You’ll need to determine the reasons your item isn’t selling for you to be able to fix them.
 These may not always be clear cut, which is why getting insight into your listing performance is crucial.
 Insights can help you identify a particular area where your listing needs improvement.

 Luckily, there are tools you can use to determine the actions you need to take.
 Start off with eBay’s Listing Analytics to view the performance data of your listings.

 Subscribing to eBay’s Listing Analytics is an easy and free way to get insights into why your items aren’t selling.